Created on: 6th May 2019

-We all try to recycle and have green fingers at home, but doing the same at work is vital too.
+We all try to recycle and contribute to saving the planet at home, but do we do the same at work?
 Here are some top tips to guide you in the office.

-Not only is running an eco-friendly a brilliant way of showing your customers that you really do care about the environment, it will also make you and your employees proud of your efforts.… but not just that!
-Being eco-efficient could also help to save you lots of money too, so it really is a win-win for everyone.
+Not only is running an eco-friendly business a brilliant way of showing your customers that you really do care about the environment, but it will also make you and your employees proud of your efforts.
+Plus, being eco-efficient could also help to save you lots of money too, so it really is a win-win for everyone!

 Here are a few top tips to help you be more eco-friendly when it comes to office design and fit-out, working procedures and office equipment.

 Bring in as much natural daylight to the office as possible to reduce the use of artificial lighting during the day and summer months.
 At the same time, look to replace your traditional incandescent light bulbs with LEDs or LED panels as these have a lower wattage and help to save energy.